 Donate now to help us continue our important work to serve animals and communities in need!

 See an animal in distress?
 Call (617) 426-9170 then press “1″ for Rescue Services.

-Rescue Services’ hours of operation are Monday – Saturday, 9:30AM – 5:30PM; closed on Sundays.
+Rescue Services’ hours of operation are Monday – Friday, 9:30AM – 5:30PM; closed on Saturdays and Sundays.
 While we are currently unable to provide 24/7 emergency response, our ARL makes every effort to answer an animal’s call for help as quickly as possible.